ayfickle/jekyll-bootstrap/README.md

 The quickest way to start and publish your Jekyll powered blog.
 100% compatible with GitHub pages

+## What did fickle change?

+> change sth to fit usual env without a perfect ruby env and server locally succeed.

 ## Usage

 For all usage and documentation please see: <http://jekyllbootstrap.com>